TPi-Home/build-essential_for_windows/README.md

 Execute InstallSoftware.ps1 script.

 Third:
-Install software not available in chocolatey, such as vcpkg.
+Install software not available in winget, such as vcpkg.
 The InstallSoftware.ps1 in the testing repo should automatically prompt you to install VCPKG to "~/Documents", but I have not tested it.

 Fourth:
 Install all other dependencies, such as Win SDK using Visual Studio Installer.

 Fifth:
 Set VCPKG_ROOT environment variable.
 Ensure it's added to path.
 Make sure CMAKE installer correctly added CMAKE to path.